 What does it involve?

-Fresh Science State finals will be held in April with the national Fresh Science event in Melbourne 22-25 July 2013.
+Fresh Science State finals were held in April, and the national Fresh Science event in Melbourne 22-25 July 2013.

 The state finalists will:

 - participate in a one-day media and communication training course

 - swap ideas with other participants